-The night before the big trip I decided to upgrade my iPhone.
-The new software included what seemed like a great feature that calculated how much sleep I would get.
+The night before the big trip I decided to upgrade my iPhone software.
+The new software included what seemed like a great feature that calculated how much sleep I would need.
 Unsure how this worked exactly I was pleasantly surprised to have my phone tell me it was time to go to bed.

-In my local shop, they only sold cereal bars in multipacks.
+In my local shop, they only sold cereal bars in multipacks of ten.
 I poured all ten bars into my camera bag.
-That would sort me out in the city!
+Thinking to myself that that would sort me out for a day in the city!

 I have found that very early morning train commuters are the least likely to be up for a chat.
 Most often they just stare into space with an 'I wish I was still in bed' look etched across their face.
 This particular morning was no exception.